How to Apply

 - A Home Inspection Visit will be scheduled to assess the suitability of the prospective home environment for the dog.

 - Final Client selection will be made by the D4D Applications Review Committee.
+The attached memo describes the “Criteria for Selection” that will used by Applications Review Committee for selecting participants.

 Go to Online Application Form to complete Step 1.